MJP1998/manga-translator/README.md

 # Personal project : Manga Translator

-This project is a personnal project with the goal of automating manga translation with the object detection algorithms : YOLOv4 and YOLOv3. <br/>
+This project is a personnal project from November 2020 with the goal of automating manga translation with the object detection algorithms : YOLOv4 and YOLOv3. <br/>
 The final goal of this little project was to allow the use this model in a website with tensorflow-js by reimplementing the different models but after a few tries I understood that the computing power demanded to each computer was way too big and therefore the tensorflow-js implementation was not adapted. <br/>

 It is a personal project done outside of courses hours to self-study on the potential and the difficulty of implementation of the different models before I had any official courses on the subject.